 Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 13 Community Form/Land Use Guideline 2: Centers A.12: Design large developments to be compact, multi-purpose centers organized around a central feature such as a public square, plaza or landscape element.
-NA This proposal is a single-family development only and does not fit the definition of a large development.
-14 Community Form/Land Use Guideline 2: Centers A.13: Encourage sharing of entrance and parking facilities to reduce curb cuts and surface parking. ✓ This proposal has one access point for this development only, but a shared access in this location is not appropriate, due to the property being bounded by other residential with a private drive.
-15 Community Form/Land Use Guideline 2: Centers A.14: Design and locate utility easements to provide access for maintenance and to provide services in common for adjacent developments. ✓ Utilities are provided to serve the development.
-16 Community Form/Land Use Guideline 2: Centers A.15: Encourage parking design and layout to balance safety, traffic, transit, pedestrian, environmental and aesthetic considerations. ✓ Parking will be provided on each individual site.
-17 Community Form/Land Use Guideline 2: Centers A.16: Encourage centers to be designed for easy access by alternative forms of transportation. ✓ The nearby center is within walking distance.
-Pedestrian connectivity is being provided.
-18 Community Form/Land Use Guideline 3: Compatibility A.1: The proposal is generally compatible within the scale and site design of nearby existing development and with the form district's pattern of development. ✓ The site layout is similar to other single family subdivisions in the area.
+NA This proposal is a multi-family development only and does not fit the definition of a large development.
+14 Community Form/Land Use Guideline 2: Centers A.13: Encourage sharing of entrance and parking facilities to reduce curb cuts and surface parking. ~ This proposal has one access point for this development only, but a shared access in this location is not appropriate, due to the property being bounded by single family residential on all sides.
+15 Community Form/Land Use Guideline 2: Centers A.14: Design and locate utility easements to provide access for maintenance and to provide services in common for adjacent developments. ~ Utilities and easements are provided as necessary.
+16 Community Form/Land Use Guideline 2: Centers A.15: Encourage parking design and layout to balance safety, traffic, transit, pedestrian, environmental and aesthetic considerations. ~ The parking is located in the most appropriate areas of the site and pedestrian access is provided.
+17 Community Form/Land Use Guideline 2: Centers A.16: Encourage centers to be designed for easy access by alternative forms of transportation. ~ Pedestrian access is provided to the existing sidewalks.
+18 Community Form/Land Use Guideline 3: Compatibility A.1: The proposal is generally compatible within the scale and site design of nearby existing development and with the form district's pattern of development. ~ With keeping the development two stories and allowing adequate setbacks and buffers, the development is in character with surrounding single family.
 19 Community Form/Land Use Guideline 3: Compatibility A.2: The proposed building materials increase the new development's compatibility.
-(Only for a new development in a residential infill context, or if consideration of building materials used in the proposal is specifically required by the Land Development Code.) √ The building materials will be residential in character and similar to other adjacent residential and other residential in the area.
+(Only for a new development in a residential infill context, or if consideration of building materials used in the proposal is specifically required by the Land Development Code.)
+V The building materials are similar to what is found in the area.
 20 Community Form/Land Use Guideline 3: Compatibility A.3: The proposal is compatible with adjacent residential areas, and if it introduces a new type of density, the proposal is designed to be compatible with surrounding land uses through the use of techniques to mitigate nuisances and provide appropriate transitions between land uses.
-Examples of appropriate mitigation include vegetative buffers, open spaces, landscaping and/or a transition of densities, site design, building heights, building design, materials and orientation that is compatible with those of nearby residences. √ Single family residential is compatible with single family residential because it is the same low density use.
+Examples of appropriate mitigation include vegetative buffers, open spaces, landscaping and/or a transition of densities, site design, building heights, building design, materials and orientation that is compatible with those of nearby residences. ~ The proposal introduces a new density to the area.
+The proposal is in compliance with all required buffers and setbacks making it compatible with the adjacent single family residences.